Temehu

 Source:Wikimedia Commons.

 Hence, Neith's temple in Sais, in the Delta, bore the name "House of the King of Lower Egypt", and the Egyptian "uraeus" serpent was deduced, from a scene of four Libyans in Sahure's temple at Abusir, to have been descended from an early Libyan king of the Delta.
 Robert Graves (I, 39) noted that Plato's version of Atlantis (Timaeus And Critias) was based on Solon's version which he learned from his friends the Libyan priests of Sais.
 Of course, the subject of Atlantis has mystified the minds since prehistoric times, with more than 5000 books written about the subject, but according to Robert Graves its location was simply "western Libya" as an ancient civilisation, around legendary Lake Tritonis, around which Zeus was struck by a terrible headache; and to relief him of pain a hole was dug in his head, out of which Athena sprang to life (meaning Athena was adopted from Libyan Neith); thus recalling the accounts of Diodorus who spoke of the "Atalantian" Berber tribes and the Libyan Amazons inhabiting Western Libya, around the Atlas region, by the Atlantic Ocean, from which we have the Atlas Mountain in North Africa, which Diodorus rightly considered to be the birth-place of "the gods" and of mythology (Book III, 56); and hence such civilisation must go back thousands of years before the predynastic period.
 The Libyan priests of Sais could have preserved its memory from once being the inhabitants of western Libya before they moved to the Delta, or because they kept contact with their cousins in western Libya.
-Diodorus also spoke of Libyan Atlas, the inventor of Astronomy and of the doctrine of the sphere, the son of Poseidon, whom Plato said was the King of Atlantis and whom Herodotus was adamant that he was a Libyan god in origin and that no one knew of Poseidon before the Libyans.
-Adding up just these simple facts may not solve the mystery, but certainly leads to one conclusion: Berber history and predynastic Egyptian history remain to be written.
+Diodorus also spoke of Libyan Atlas, the inventor of Astronomy and of the doctrine of the sphere, the son of Libyan Poseidon, whom Plato said was the King of Atlantis and whom Herodotus was adamant that he was a Libyan god in origin and that no one knew of Poseidon before the Libyans.
+Adding up just these simple facts may not solve the mystery of Atlantis, but certainly leads to one conclusion: Berber history and predynastic Egyptian history remain to be written.

 According to Professor Breasted, the Delta was distinctly Libyan in character, "and the earlier kingdom of the North will therefore have been strongly Libyan, if indeed it did not owe its origin to this source.
 The temple at Sais, in the western Delta, the chief centre of Libyan influence in Egypt, bore the name “House of the King of Lower Egypt” (the Delta), and the emblem of Neit, its chief goddess was tattooed by the Libyans upon their arms.
 It may possibly therefore have been an early residence of a Libyan king of the Delta, although the capital of the Northern Kingdom was traditionally Buto, which, we may conjecture, owed this distinction to the later predominance of Egyptian influence, Sais being too extremely Libyan to be retained as the seat of government" (A History of The Ancient Egyptians, 1908, pp. 31-32).